hiranlowe/sl_actors_search_engine/ReadMe.md

 * Search will work for mispelled words
 * Range query support
 * Results are preprocessed before displaying
+* Sinhala stop words added for reducing the size of the index

 ## Scraping and other Information
 For scraping films.lk website was used.
 [FILMS.LK](https://films.lk).
 Python Beautiful Soup was used for data scraping and the source code can be found here.

 Google Translate was used for translation.
+There are certain fields that were not translated properly because of the character limit of the translation library.